utilmeta/utilmeta-py/docs/en/guide/handle-request.md

 ```

 !!! tip
+	Query parameter is the **default** param type in API functions, so if a parameter is not defined in the path template and not assigned any other param types, it will be processed as a query parameter
 ### Parameter alias
 If the parameter name cannot be represented as a Python variable (such as a syntax keyword or contains special symbols), you can use `utype.Param` the parameter of the `alias` component to specify the expected name of the field, such as
 ```python